nus-cs1010/2324-s1/docs/20-macro.md

 }
 ```

-The code has a precondition that n is larger than 1.
-If n is 1, the function would return true, which is incorrect since 1 is not a prime.
+The code has a precondition that $n$ is larger than 1.
+If $n$ is 1, the function would return true, which is incorrect since 1 is not a prime.
 The writer of this function intended that this function should be called with n larger than 1 only.
-But we don't have control over how others call our function and if someone missed the pre-condition and call `is_prime` with n = 1, we will have a buggy program.
+But we don't have control over how others call our function and if someone missed the pre-condition and called `is_prime` with $n$ = 1, we will have a buggy program.

 One way to prevent this is to use the `assert` macro, and add an `assert` statement like this: